Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 Blue Flag Beach

-Keem Beach is a Blue Flag Beach, meaning it passes all high standards of cleanliness and safety.
+Keem Beach is a Blue Flag Beach, meaning it passes high standards for cleanliness and safety.
+As of June 2024, the water quality in Keem has been measured as ‘excellent’.

 Food/Drink

 A food and beverage van is parked near the beach during the main summer season, offering warm and cold drinks, snacks and ice cream.
-The nearby villages of Dooagh and Keel have a selection of good restaurants if that sea air is giving you a good appetite.
+The nearby villages of Dooagh and Keel have a selection of good eateries.

 Where to Stay Locally